Skip to content

 What about ReciMe, Flavorish, and Honeydew?

-This post focuses on the four apps most people encounter first.
+This post focuses on the five apps most people encounter first.
 But the recipe app landscape has grown.
 ReciMe has over 10 million downloads and a strong meal planning feature.
 Flavorish is pushing AI-assisted extraction.
 Honeydew is carving out a niche with clean design and organization tools.

-We cover all of them — plus Yummly, NYT Cooking, Recipe Keeper, Deglaze, and Allrecipes — in our full 12-app comparison hub.
+We cover all of them, plus Yummly, NYT Cooking, Recipe Keeper, Deglaze, and Allrecipes, in our full 12-app comparison hub.
 For individual deep dives, see Pluck vs ReciMe, Pluck vs Flavorish, and Pluck vs Honeydew.

 Which app should you choose?

-- Choose Paprika if you clip recipes exclusively from food blogs, want cross-platform support, and prefer a one-time purchase (or consider Pluck as a modern Paprika alternative)
+• Choose Paprika if you clip recipes exclusively from food blogs, want cross-platform support, and prefer a one-time purchase (or consider Pluck as a modern Paprika alternative)

-- Choose Mela if you’re in the Apple ecosystem and value beautiful design above all else
+• Choose Mela if you’re in the Apple ecosystem and value beautiful design above all else

-- Choose Pestle if you primarily save recipes from YouTube videos
+• Choose Pestle if you primarily save recipes from YouTube videos

-- Choose ReciMe if you want the largest user community and need meal planning today
+• Choose ReciMe if you want the largest user community and need meal planning today

 Looking for a specific angle?
 We also compared the best free recipe apps, the best recipe apps for Android, iPhone, TikTok recipes, meal planning, families, and AI-powered recipe apps.